veridonia/whitepaper/Whitepaper.md

 ![ ](assets/logo-veridonia.svg)

-# Veridonia: A More Trustworthy Online Feed.
+# Veridonia: An Online Feed You Can Trust.

 _Hlib Semeniuk_